🎉

 4. Digital portal and access hub

 The SharePoint intranet often becomes the entry point to the entire internal ecosystem: business apps, forms, HR resources, Power BI dashboards.
+One front door instead of twenty bookmarks.
+That matters in a workday Microsoft's Work Trend Index (2025) describes as interrupted every two minutes by a meeting, an email or a notification.

 5. Workflows and automation